WHY Smart Plugins

 - Keep threads attached to your notes

-- Drag in context when it matters
+- Review or add context when it matters

 - Route to local or cloud models when you need different strengths (Pro)